AndriyKhavro/Parcs.NET/README.md

 After you have created HostServer VM, you can create VM for Daemon using Azure portal (the script is not written yet).
 Make sure you use the same ParcsResourceGroup, ParcsSecurityGroup and Public Addresses.

+Also create Azure SQL database via Azure Portal for web authentication.
+Username and password will be used in connection string.
+After creating it, you will be able to copy connection string from Azure Portal.

 Then connect to Daemon VM using RDP and do the following:
 1. Run Installation\RemoteDaemon.ps1 which will open firewall
 2. Copy Daemon\bin\Release folder to VM.